Langtang Trek Nepal: Trekking in Langtang National Park

 Descent: 40 m

 We won’t sit around: the trek for the day starts right after breakfast.
-At first the trail ascends for about 2 hours and then a climb of about an hour takes us to Bamboo village where we will enjoy our lunch.
-After that we walk through levelled trails witnessing a number of bird species in the area as well as beehives hanging on the cliffs.
+At first the trail ascends for a couple hours and takes us to Bamboo village where we will enjoy our lunch.
+After that we walk on more flat trails with the possibility to see a number of bird species in the area as well as natural beehives hanging on the cliffs.
 We will then get ready for another steep climb before we finally reach the Lama Hotel.
 Here we will stay for the night.

 Lama Hotel